-The Wheatland School District allows Wheatland Charter Academy to use facilities on an established school campus as we are a dependent charter school.
 Funds are expended to maintain our evolving student-success centered programs.
-Portions of the money are spent on staff training programs, such as Montessori Instruction, Essential Skills of Instruction and Common Core.
-We also place classroom teaching assistants in every classroom.
-Dollars are spent to ensure student progress software upgrades, purchase library books for continual student use and literary experiences, keep student-centered materials up to date and in ample supply and maintain a media for school wide virtual field trips.
+Portions of the money are spent on staff training programs to help teachers continue to grow and keep pace with digital classroom.
+We also place classroom teaching assistants in lower grades and continue our Life Skills student support program.
+Dollars are spent to ensure student progress software upgrades, purchase library books for continual student use for Accelerated Reader and literary experiences, keep student-centered materials up to date and in ample supply, and maintain a media for school wide virtual field trips.
 Technology plays a vital role on our campus, and funds are continuously set aside for technology maintenance and upgrades.
-Classroom technology that incorporates student participation, such as document cameras and televisions for visual presentations, are in place.
-Classrooms are outfitted with computer centers and our all 1st grade through 5th grade students are supplied with a one to one tablet.
-Social-emotional programs are in the forefront of our school supports with expenditures befitting growth in this area, including a full time school counseling program to include regular classroom lessons for all students.
-Wheatland Charter Academy shares in the onsite, school day intervention opportunities for K - 5 reading and math skills to support Response to Intervention Tiers II and III.
-Finally, Wheatland Charter Academy is engaged in district wide Renaissance activities for student motivations and incentives.
+Classroom technology that incorporates student participation, such as document cameras and televisions for visual lessons, are in place.
+All 1st through 5th grade classrooms are outfitted with one to one student tablets and all TK/K has access to tablet centers and mobile carts for student use.
+Social-emotional programs are in for the forefront of our school supports with expenditures befitting growth in this area, including the expansion of our school social emotional learning instruction.
+We have a school day intervention program that is staffed with a teacher and expands our Response to Intervention Tier II and Tier III for reading and math skills K - 5.
+Finally, Lone Tree supports incentive programs through our district-wide Renaissance program.